gamma-opt/oip-notes/course/part1/4-examples_LP-1.md

 # Mathematical programming models: examples

 Let us practice the idea of posing problems as mathematical programming models.
-Before we do so let us discuss a fundamental aspect associated with mathematical programming models: the notion of linearity.
+Before we do so let us discuss a fundamental aspect associated with mathematical programming models: the notion of **linearity**.

 ## Why linear models?

 As you familiarise yourself with mathematical programming, you may notice that modellers dedicate a considerable amount of effort to make sure that mathematical optimisation models are linear whenever it is possible.
 First, let us define what me mean by a linear model.
 Let

 ```{math}
 :label: eq-linear-model